TBE Runtime

 At runtime, every actor is associated with a unit.

 Animations use the unity animation system.
-In this way it will be possible to also use unity’s network animation.
 Animations and Animation Controllers are not provided by TBE because they are project specific.

-TBE only describes the way in which you can integrate your animations.
+TBE only describes the way in which you integrate your animations.
+See Animator and Animations

 We consider the mouse to have two buttons and one is the "select" button and the other is the "action" button.
 The select button always does the same, regardless of the current game state.
 It selects a unit.
 The action button is context-sensitive and can be one of "move-to", "use", "attack".